parisba/heyparis/content/posts/appleid/index.md

 I am not a casual user.
 I have [literally written the book on Apple development (taking over the *Learning Cocoa with Objective-C* series, which Apple themselves used to write, for O'Reilly Media, and then 20+ books following that)](/books-and-events/books/#books).
 I help run the longest-running Apple developer event not run by Apple themselves, [/dev/world](https://devworld.au/index.php).
 I have effectively been an evangelist for this company’s technology for my entire professional life.
 We had an app on the App Store on Day 1 in every sense of the world.

 ## My Plea
 I am asking for a human at Apple to review this case.
 I suspect an automated fraud flag regarding the bad gift card triggered a nuclear response that frontline support cannot override.
+I have escalated this through my many friends in WWDR and SRE at Apple, with no success.

 I am desperate to resolve this and restore my digital life.
 If you can help, please email paris AT paris.id.au